 Mr Miller said the accusation was "outrageous", describing the policy as "pro-American immigration reform" that enjoyed "immense" support among the public.

-"Jim, that is one of the most outrageous, insulting, ignorant and foolish things you have ever said," Mr Miller said, adding: "The notion that you think this is a racist bill is so wrong and so insulting.
+"Jim, that is one of the most outrageous, insulting, ignorant and foolish things you have ever said," Mr Miller said, adding: "The notion that you think this is a racist bill is so wrong and so insulting."

-" Mr Miller said the bill, which also proposes to limit family-based migration to spouses and children, was a step towards realising the administration`s plan to introduce an Australian-style, points-based immigration system.
+Mr Miller said the bill, which also proposes to limit family-based migration to spouses and children, was a step towards realising the administration`s plan to introduce an Australian-style, points-based immigration system.

 The bill still has a long way to go before becoming law and would be likely to face resistance in Congress from members of both parties.

+It is not the first time that Mr Acosta has raised hackles at the White House.
 In January he was warned by then incoming press secretary Sean Spicer that he would be banned from future press conferences if he continued to "argue" with Mr Trump.

 Dramelin

-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
+DeveloperCras justo odio, dapibus ac facilisis in, egestas eget quam.
 Curabitur blandit tempus porttitor.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.

 0 comments: